hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

     - Yes, replies to false news showed greater surprise and disgust, whereas the truth inspired more sadness and joy.

 - Was it because of selection bias?
 I mean, the tweets from the six organizations might not be representative of all tweets.
-  - The authors verified a second sample of Tweets, which were labled by three undergraduates students as true, false, or mixed.
+  - The authors verified a second sample of Tweets, which were labeled by three undergraduates students as true, false, or mixed.
 Again, the results were the same.

 - Did false news spread faster, deeper, farther, and more broadly because of bot activities?
 I mean, was it because bot crazily retweeted and replied to false news?
   - Two bot-detection algorithms were applied independently to detect and remove bots before data analysis.
 Results were the same.
-This has significant implications: that false news travelled faster and farther not because of bots, but because of humans.
+This has significant implications: that false news traveled faster and farther not because of bots, but because of humans.

 ### I had several issues:
 1. Bad data visualization